PSYCHOTHERAPY FOR INDIVIDUALS

 From the seemingly benign to the more profound, people have their own desire from their journey of self-exploration.
 Research indicates that successful psychotherapy results in an improved mood, greater intimacy, deeper introspection, enhanced well-being and quality of life, long after therapy ends.
 Investing early in your mental health through psychotherapy can result in increased commitment, joy and being authentically connected with yourself and the world around you.

-At CARE Family Consultation, we provide psychotherapy services for the following concerns:
+We provide psychotherapy services for the following concerns:

 Impulse-control (challenges like trichotillomania, hair-pulling)